satthya/Linux-Troubleshooting-Docs/postgresql-installation-configuration.md

-Title:  Install PostgreSQL on a Red Hat-Based Server
+Title:  Install PostgreSQL on a Red Hat-Based Server.

 Problem: